-110 Auburn University at Montgomery 625.
-Advanced Social Psychology (5).
+625. Advanced Social Psychology (5).
 Pr., Graduate standing.

-An examination of the selected theory and research in such areas as the socialization process, interpersonal dynamics, conformity, and at- titude formation change.
+An examination of the selected theory and research in such areas as the socialization process, interpersonal dynamics, conformity, and attitude formation change.
+School of Sciences

 634. Advanced Industrial-Organizational Psychology (5).
 Pr., Graduate standing.
 The purpose of this course is to provide an in-depth focus on issues in industrial-organizational psychology.
 Basic theoretical positions and empirical findings will be emphasized.
 650. Principles and Theories of Learning (5).
-CORE COURSE SELECTION.
+Core course selection.
 (Either PG 650 or PG 620 will be taken.)
 An analysis of traditional and contemporary learning theories.
 Offered Summer Quarter.
 660. Measurement of Human Behavior (5).
 Lec.
 3, Lab.
 4, Pr., 20 hours of graduate credit.
-Analysis and practicum in observing, measuring, assessing and eval- uating human behavior with emphasis on behavioral interviewing and the development of checklists and rating scales.
+Analysis and practicum in observing, measuring, assessing, and evaluating human behavior with emphasis on behavioral interviewing and the development of checklists and rating scales.
 Offered Winter Quarter, even-numbered years.
 670. Individual Testing (6).
 Lec.
 2, Lab.
 10, Pr., PG 615.
-Supervised practice in the administration and interpretation of individual intelligence tests.
-Offered Winter and Summer Quarters.
+Supervised practice in the administration and interpretation of individ- ual intelligence tests.
+Offered Winter and Summer quarters.
 675. Advanced Testing (5).
 Lec.
 3, Lab.
-5, Pr., PG 615, 670.
+5, Pr., PG 615, PG 670.
 The use of psychological tests for purposes other than the assessment of intelligence.
 Offered Spring Quarter.
 681. Seminar in Psychology (5).
 Pr., Graduate standing.
 A topical course reflecting student and faculty interest.
-It may be re- peated by the student in various topics.
+It may be repeated by the student in various topics.
 690. Independent Study and Project (1-10).
 Pr., Graduate standing.
 Topics relevant to the individual's program which are not available in the remainder of the curriculum may be investigated with one objective being the production of a publication or a derivation of a significant finding.
 May be repeated for a total not to exceed 10 hours.
 695. Practicum in Psychology (2-10).
 Pr., Graduate standing.
 Content and placement to be arranged by student and department.
 May be repeated for a total of 10 hours.
+698. Special Project (0).
+Pr., Graduate standing and advisor's approval.
+Successful completion of a special project demonstrating the applica- tion of psychological skills.
+699. Thesis (0).
+Pr., Graduate standing and committee chair's approval.
+Completion of a research project demonstrating proficiency in method- ology and integration of disciplinary concepts.
 999. Master in Psychology Comprehensive Examination (0).
-Pr., Completion of Core.
+Pr., Com- pletion of Core.
 An integrative examination which demonstrates the student's mastery of the core courses and a specialty area.